gnschenker/ES-workshop/README.md

 - Alternatively open a PowerShell command prompt and navigate to the folder containing the cloned repository.
 Build the solution by invoking the following command `.\psake\psake.ps1 .\default.ps1 Test`

 ##MongoDB
+Please create a sub-folder `logs\mongodb` and a folder `data\mongodb` in the root folder of the repository Either run MongoDB from the command line or run it as a service
-- Run MongoDB as a Windows service by using this command
+- Open a Powershell console, navigate to the root of the repository and run MongoDB by using this command

 ```